 The romantic part was being snuggled together under warm blankets, looking up at the mountainous peaks as we glided by.
 The adventurous part was being able to drive the dog team part of the way back to the trail head (yes, they let you do that, with help of course!)
 Out of all the things we’ve done in the mountains, dog sledding is our most memorable experience.

-Act like a kid again and go tobogganing on the small hill by the Chateau.
-I guarantee you will have some good laughs.
+A playful thing to do during a romantic getaway to Lake Louise is go tobogganing on the small hill by the Chateau.
+I guarantee you will have some good laughs acting like a kid again.
 How does that saying go…the couple that laughs together stays together?

 Enjoy a Fondue